maartenJacobs/Mondriaan/README.md

 Credit for the Piet programming language goes to the creator, David Morgan-Mar.
 You might want to consider supporting him on [Patreon](https://www.patreon.com/dmmaus).

-Credit for the samples goes to their respective creators:
+Credit for the examples go to their respective creators:

 - PietHello.png originated from http://www.dangermouse.net/esoteric/piet/samples.html
 - PointerTest.png was created using `npietedit`